-539 The righteous shall rejoice when he seeth the vengeance: he shall wash his feet in the blood of the wicked.
+545 The righteous shall rejoice when he seeth the vengeance: he shall wash his feet in the blood of the wicked.
 So that a man shall say, Verily there is a reward for the righteous: verily he is a God that judgeth in the earth. - Psalm 58:10-11

-$^{^{540}}$ I am weary with my groaning; all the night make I my bed to swim; I water my couch with my tears. - Psalm 6:6
+$^{^{546}}$ I am weary with my groaning; all the night make I my bed to swim; I water my couch with my tears. - Psalm 6:6

-541 They that hate me without a cause are more than the hairs of mine head: they that would destroy me, being mine enemies wrongfully, are mighty: then I restored that which I took not away. - Psalm 69:4
+547 They that hate me without a cause are more than the hairs of mine head: they that would destroy me, being mine enemies wrongfully, are mighty: then I restored that which I took not away. - Psalm 69:4

-542 Because for thy sake I have borne reproach; shame hath covered my face.
+548 Because for thy sake I have borne reproach; shame hath covered my face.
 I am become a stranger unto my brethren, and an alien unto my mother's children. - Psalm 69:7-8

-543 I made sackcloth also my garment; and I became a proverb to them.
+549 I made sackcloth also my garment; and I became a proverb to them.
 They that sit in the gate speak against me; and I was the song of the drunkards. - Psalm 69:11-12

-544 Reproach hath broken my heart; and I am full of heaviness: and I looked for some to take pity, but there was none; and for comforters, but I found none.
+550 Reproach hath broken my heart; and I am full of heaviness: and I looked for some to take pity, but there was none; and for comforters, but I found none.
 They gave me also gall for my meat; and in my thirst they gave me vinegar to drink. - Psalm 69:20-21

-And so, I maintain that the KJV translators actually got this correct, and that we should simply stick with what it actually says here and interpret it accordingly - in the sense that Paul meant "and so death passed upon all men, [and] for that [reason] all have sinned" - as this is the only interpretation which gives us answers to both the question of why we sin (while also explaining why Paul said, "the sting of death is sin,"545 since the word "death" has to be metonymy for "mortality" in 1 Corinthians 15:56), as well as the question of why we're mortal and die (answers which don't end up contradicting 1 Corinthians 15:22 the way the more common translations and interpretations of this verse in Romans do, I might add), keeping the blame for our mortality, death, and sinfulness squarely on the shoulders of the "one man" Paul meant for us to understand it belongs on: Adam.
+And so, I maintain that the KJV actually got this correct, and that we should simply stick with what it actually says here and interpret it accordingly, in the sense that Paul meant "and so death passed upon all men, [and] for that [reason] all have sinned" (or, if someone really can't handle this verse without the word "because" in it for some reason, they still have to recognize the implied but unwritten words in there as well, making it mean: "because [of that death/ mortality] all have sinned"), as this is the only interpretation which gives us answers to both the question of why we sin (while also explaining why Paul said, "the sting of death is sin,"551 since the word "death" has to be metonymy for "mortality" in 1 Corinthians 15:56), as well as the question of why we're mortal and die (answers which don't end up contradicting 1 Corinthians 15:22 the way the more common translations and interpretations of this verse in Romans do, I might add), keeping the blame for our mortality, death, and sinfulness squarely on the shoulders of the "one man" Paul meant for us to understand it belongs on: Adam.
 (At least from a relative perspective, even if God was ultimately the one behind it all from an absolute perspective.)